 The Cadillac Series 62 Coupe de Ville was introduced late in the 1949 model year.
 Along with the Buick Roadmaster Riviera, and the Oldsmobile 98 Holiday, it was among the first pillarless hardtop coupes ever produced.
 At $3,496 it was only a dollar less than the Series 62 convertible, and like the convertible, it came with power windows standard.
 It was luxuriously trimmed, with leather upholstery and chrome 'bows' in the headliner to simulate the ribs of a convertible top.
 In its first year the Series 62 Coupe de Ville only sold 2,150 units.

-This exceptional first year Coupe DeVille is a low mile Original Car with only the interior having been redone.
-The car is excellent in every manner-the paint is very nice, the brightwork is in very good condition, the interior is soft, supple and inviting, and the engine bay and undercarriage are in excellent condition with no corrosion whatsoever.
-The car is quite show worthy, having been properly stored in a climate controlled environment and used sparingly under current ownership.
+This exceptional first year Coupe DeVille is probably among the finest in existence.
+The car is spectacular in every manner-the paint is flawless, the brigntwork is free of any pitting or discloration, the interiro is soft, supple and inviting, and the engine bay and undercarriage is detailed for show.
+The car was the subject of a very high quality restoration with an eye toward authenticity.
+The car is the recipient of Numerous Awards, and is still quite show worthy, having been properly stored in a climate controlled environment and used sparingly under current ownership.

 Additionally, the car runs and drives without fault and really needs nothing to be enjoyed immediately.
 Whether you are into Touring or Showing this car will get you noticed where ever you take it.